- Your Main Computer

 Computer Replacement and Disposal

 All main computers, are usually replaced at the end of the machine’s warranty period (ie PCs and Macs every 4 years, laptops every 3 years).
-You will be contacted when your computer is due to be replaced.
+We will contact you when your computer is due to be replaced.
 We will uplift your old computer, remove files and arrange for disposal.

 University laptop purchases are made within the framework of the National Desktop and Notebook Agreement (NDNA).

 The three standard Windows laptop specifications we recommend are listed below:

 As all three standard models listed above are built to order, the lead time for us receiving your laptop(s) from our supplier can be up to 20 business days.
 Once we receive your laptop(s) from our supplier, a member of our installations team will be in touch to arrange final configuration and delivery.
 For non-standard models, it is best to give as much notice as you can - 3 months or more if possible.